briansmith/ring/README.md

 branch after they've landed to ensure that code quality on the master branch stays high.

-The more commoon model, where there are stable versions that have important security patches backported, lowers people's incentives to actively participate in mainline development.
+The more common model, where there are stable versions that have important security patches backported, lowers people's incentives to actively participate in mainline development.
 Maintaining stable APIs also discourages improving API design and internal code quality.
 Thus that model doesn't seem like a good